 A Joint Auto Loan Keeps Things Fair

-If you are going to be sharing the vehicle with another person, it seems fair to have both parties take on the costs of having the car!
+If you are going to be sharing the vehicle with a co-signer, it seems fair to have both parties take on the costs of having the car!

 Paying Off the Car Quicker